PhD in Business Management (in progress) (Swansea University)

 Teaching and learning:

-Lauren works with a small team of respected authors to produce research on technology-enhanced learning.
+Lauren works as part of a small, award-winning team, to produce research on technology-enhanced learning.
 Recent work includes the FALSE model, and the first mapping of students’ emotional journeys during simulations.
-The team have recently received funding to working on virtual reality applications for Business Schools.
+The team have recently received funding to work on virtual reality applications for Business Schools.

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.